The Port of Shanghai is the busiest port in the world in terms of cargo tonnage and comprises a deepsea port and a river port.

 Located in Shanghai, China, the port covers an area of 3,619.6km² at the mouth of the Yangtze River.
-The port is considered the world’s fastest-growing economy.
+It is situated in the middle of the 18,000km-long Chinese coastline.
+The Shanghai port is considered the world’s fastest-growing economy.

 Port of Shanghai background